menu

 Overview

 Barre is a somewhat small town located in the state of Massachusetts.
 With a population of 5,533 people and just one neighborhood, Barre is the 241st largest community in Massachusetts.
-Barre has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Barre was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce